 Recipe Tips

 - To make it easy to cut the steak thinly.
 You can use shaved beef in this recipe.
 Shaved beef is easy to prepare by freezing the steak for about 1 hour before slicing.
-This will freeze it just enough that slicing it will be just as easy as slicing a vegetable.
+This will freeze it just enough that cutting it will be as easy as slicing a vegetable.

 Looking for more copycat Chinese food recipes?
 Try these!